MS Arberia: 1986-1992

 After being sold to Sea Containers the Silja Star was rebuilt at Lloyd Werft, Bremerhaven, Germany.
-In April 1986 she re-emerged as MS Orient Express and started sailing on a route connecting Venice, Pireus and Istanbul.
+In April 1986 she re-emerged as MS Orient Express and started sailing on a route connecting Venice, Pireus, and Istanbul.
 Between December 1986 and April 1987 the ship was chartered to Club Sea Inc who used for cruising on the Caribbean as MS Club Sea.
-After the charter she returned to her previous name and route until 1989 when she was chartered to Europe Cruise Line (who were in part owned by her old owners Effoa) as MS Eurosun for cruising on the Mediterranean.
+After the charter she returned to her previous name and route until 1989 when she was chartered to Europe Cruise Line (who were in part owned by her old owners Effoa) as Eurosun for cruising on the Mediterranean.
 In December of the same year Europe Cruise Line bought the ship, but in May 1990 she was chartered back to Sea Containers, again renamed Orient Express and set on the Venice—Istanbul service.
 From November onwards she returned to Europe Cruise Line and under the name Eurosun.

 In September 1991 the ship was sold to Orient Line (owned by EffJohn, the company resulting from a merger between Effoa and Johnson Line), renamed MS Orient Sun and started ferry service between Singapore and Jakarta, Indonesia.
 Like her previous routes this would prove to be short-lived.
 In March 1992 the ship ceased trading in the Far East and returned to the Baltic Sea.